-Ballot Measure 114 further direct that during the FBI background check, state police must investigate the applicant further, but they must rely on the FBI to complete the check prior to issuing a permit.
+Ballot Measure 114 further directs that during the FBI background check, state police must investigate the applicant further, but they must rely on the FBI to complete the check prior to issuing a permit.
 The parties stipulate the state cannot order the FBI to conduct a background check.
-Further, there is no opt out language in Ballot Measure 114 to not complete these background checks.
-The FBI has stated that language of 'the permitting agent or their designee' prohibits the FBI from assisting Oregon because Public Law 92-544 is clear only law enforcement can receive the FBI background check, not designees.10
+Further, there is no opt out language in Ballot Measure 114 to allow for the non-completion these background checks.
+The FBI has stated the language of 'the permitting agent or their designee' prohibits the FBI from assisting Oregon because Public Law 92-544 is clear only law enforcement can receive the FBI background check, not designees.10